Everard Baths: History

-Among the documented patrons were Alfred Lunt, Clifton Webb, Noël Coward, Lorenz Hart, Truman Capote, Charles James, Gore Vidal and Rudolf Nureyev.
-Truman Capote and Ned Rorem wrote about their visits.
+Among the documented patrons were Alfred Lunt, Clifton Webb, Noël Coward, Lorenz Hart, Truman Capote, Charles James, Gore Vidal, and Rudolf Nureyev.
+Capote and Ned Rorem wrote about their visits.

 On May 25, 1977, nine patrons (ages 17 to 40) were killed in a fire: seven from smoke inhalation, one from respiratory burns, and one who had jumped from an upper floor.
 Contributing factors were the deteriorating conditions and the lack of sprinklers.
 Firefighters said they were thwarted in rescue efforts by paneling covering the windows.
 Between 80 and 100 patrons left the building; the indefinite number was because the club did not have registration at the time.
 Most of the victims were identified by friends rather than family.
 Accounts said costs were $5 for a locker or $7 for a cubicle ($6 and $9.25 on weekends).

 Despite total destruction of the top two floors, the two floors were rebuilt, and the baths reopened.
 However, it was closed in April 1986 by New York City mayor Ed Koch during the city's campaign to close such venues during the AIDS epidemic.

 Popular culture

 Michael Rumaker wrote a book A Day and a Night at the Baths, devoted totally to the baths.

-The bath is described in the novels Dancer from the Dance by Andrew Holleran, Faggots by Larry Kramer, and Now Voyagers by James McCourt.
+The bathhouse is described in the novels Dancer from the Dance by Andrew Holleran, Faggots by Larry Kramer, and Now Voyagers by James McCourt.

-The bath is the subject of Goodbye Seventies by Todd Verow.
+The bathhouse is the subject of Goodbye Seventies by Todd Verow.